eProsima/Fast-DDS-docs/docs/fastdds/dynamic_types/examples.rst

 DDSDynamicHelloWorldExample
 ---------------------------

-This example uses the DDS API, and it is located in the ``examples/C++/DDS/DynamicHelloWorldExample`` folder.
+This example uses the DDS API, and can be retrieve from folder `examples/C++/DDS/DynamicHelloWorldExample <https://github.com/eProsima/Fast-DDS/tree/master/examples/C%2B%2B/DDS/DynamicHelloWorldExample>`_ of the `Fast DDS GitHub repository`_.
 It shows a publisher that loads a type from an XML file, and shares it during discovery.
-The subscriber discovers the type using :ref:`discovery-time-data-typing`, and registers the discovered type on the ``on_type_discovery`` listener function.
+The subscriber discovers the type using :ref:`discovery-time-data-typing`, and registers the discovered type on the |DomainParticipantListener::on_type_discovery-api| listener function.

 TypeLookupService
 -----------------

-This example uses the DDS API, and it is located in the ``examples/C++/DDS/TypeLookupService`` folder.
+This example uses the DDS API, and it is located in folder `examples/C++/DDS/TypeLookupService <https://github.com/eProsima/Fast-DDS/tree/master/examples/C%2B%2B/DDS/TypeLookupService>`_ of the `Fast DDS GitHub repository`_.
-It's very similar to DDSDynamicHelloWorldExample, but the shared type is complex enough to require the TypeLookup Service due to the dependency of inner struct types.
+It is very similar to DDSDynamicHelloWorldExample, but the shared type is complex enough to require the TypeLookup Service due to the dependency of inner struct types.
-Specifically, it uses the ``register_remote_type`` approach with a callback.
+Specifically, it uses the |DomainParticipant::register_remote_type-api| approach with a callback.